szvsw/sdl-example-package/README.md

 # An Example Python Package

-This package is a simple demonstration of how to create and publish a Python package.
+This repo is a simple demonstration of how to create and publish a Python package.